What Do Car Rotors Do? Function, Types, Signs of Wear & Replacement Cost

 Choosing the Right Rotors for Your Vehicle

-- Vehicle Type: A compact sedan doesn’t need the same rotors as a heavy SUV or a sports car.
-Match the rotor to your vehicle’s weight and performance needs.
+- Vehicle type: A compact sedan doesn’t need the same rotors as a heavy SUV or tow vehicle.
+Match the rotor to your vehicle’s weight and performance requirements.

-- Budget: Quality rotors cost more but last longer and perform better.
-Avoid the cheapest options if safety is a priority.
+- Budget: Quality rotors cost more but last longer.
+Avoid the cheapest options where safety is at stake.

 The Cost of Brake Rotor Maintenance